 Digital information does not respect international boundaries or legal jurisdictions.
 An email linking someone to a crime sent from Arizona to New York may travel through Canada, and the U.K., before arriving at its intended destination.
 In the era of cloud computing—where data crosses borders seamlessly— new and difficult questions are raised for companies receiving digital evidence requests from law enforcement, states exercising enforcement authority, and individuals seeking to protect their privacy.

 University of Arizona James E. Rogers College of Law Professor Andrew Keane Woods provided oral testimony and a written report on this topic to the U.N.
 Security Council’s Counter-Terrorism Committee in January, sharing his latest research on the major trends that contribute to the current state of cross-border data reforms.
+Woods is an expert in cybersecurity and the regulation of technology, with previous research focusing on data privacy and government access to data.

 The Challenges of Reform